Spectrum, Waldorf Astoria, Amsterdam, Netherlands

 Photography: Joseph Briare; Underpromise Agency – Mart Goossens and Alexander Sporre

-The Claw BBQ – Hilton Dubai Palm Jumeirah
+Claw BBQ, Hilton Dubai Palm Jumeirah

 CLAW BBQ Hilton Dubai Palm is the latest venue for the well-known crabshack and dive bar.
 Vibrant atmosphere meets American vibe, the lighting design and implementation played a key role in helping to bring the restaurant to life.